 The amounts in this column represent the grant date fair value of stock awards in the applicable year computed in accordance with FASB ASC Topic 718 for the restricted stock awards and performance share awards.
 The fair value of the performance share awards assumes the achievement of the target level of performance shares as the probable outcome.
-Assuming the achievement of the maximum level of performance shares, the above amounts for each person would be increased by the following fair value amounts in each of 2011, 2010 and 2009, respectively: (a) \$25,440, \$19,620 and \$28,680 for Mr. Sills; (b) \$23,850, \$18,394 and \$26,888 for each of Messrs.
-Gethin and Burke; and (c) \$15,900, \$12,263 and \$17,925 for each of Messrs.
+Assuming the achievement of the maximum level of performance shares, the above amounts for each person would be increased by the following fair value amounts in each of 2012, 2011 and 2010, respectively: (a) \$33,620, \$25,440 and \$19,620 for Mr. Sills; (b) \$31,519, \$23,850 and \$18,394 for each of Messrs.
+Gethin and Burke; and (c) \$21,013, \$15,900 and \$12,263 for each of Messrs.
 Burks and Broccole.
 The amounts listed in the table do not reflect whether the Named Executive Officers have actually realized a financial benefit from these awards.
-In particular, the performance shares awarded to each of the Named Executive Officers in 2008 were not actually issued to these persons in 2011 since the Company did not meet its performance thresholds at the end of 2010.
-For a discussion of the valuation assumptions, see Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011.
+In particular, the performance shares awarded to each of the Named Executive Officers in 2007 and 2008 were not actually issued to these persons in 2010 and 2011, respectively, since the Company did not meet the applicable performance thresholds.
+For a discussion of the valuation assumptions, see Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2012.
 See "Grants of Plan-Based Awards" and "Outstanding Equity Awards at Fiscal Year-End" below for more information regarding our stock awards.
 In accordance with SEC regulations, the amounts shown exclude the impact of estimated forfeitures related to vesting conditions.

-- The amounts in this column constitute annual cash incentive bonus awards.
+- (3) The amounts in this column constitute annual cash incentive bonus awards.
 See "Grants of Plan-Based Awards" below for more information regarding annual incentive bonus awards. - We do not pay "above market" interest on non-qualified deferred compensation; therefore, this column reflects pension accruals only.
 The amounts shown are attributable to the change in the actuarial present value of the accumulated benefit under our Supplemental SERP on a year-over-year basis.
-Mr. Burke is the only participant in the Supplemental SERP. - The amounts in this column represent (a) car allowances for leased automobiles, (b) Company contributions to the 401(K) Capital Accumulation Plan/Profit Sharing Plan, ESOP and SERP programs on behalf of the Named Executive Officers, and (c) Company payments for life insurance premiums for Messrs.
-Gethin and Burke.
+Mr. Burke is the only participant in the Supplemental SERP. - (5) The amounts in this column represent (a) car allowances for leased automobiles, (b) Company contributions to the 401(K) Capital Accumulation Plan/Profit Sharing Plan, ESOP and SERP programs on behalf of the Named Executive Officers, and (c) Company payments for life insurance premiums for Mr. Burke.
 The Company contributions for the last fiscal year into the individual SERP accounts of Messrs.
-Sills, Gethin, Burke, Burks and Broccole were \$87,064, \$81,109, \$63,194, \$39,132 and \$31,564, respectively.
-The amount attributable to each perquisite for each Named Executive Officer does not exceed the greater of \$25,000 or 10% of the total amount of perquisites received by such officer.
+Sills, Gethin, Burke, Burks and Broccole were \$95,822, \$70,730, \$72,236, \$35,530 and \$35,198, respectively.
+Excluding the SERP contributions, the amount attributable to each perquisite for each Named Executive Officer does not exceed the greater of \$25,000 or 10% of the total amount of perquisites received by such officer.

-The following table sets forth certain information with respect to stock awards granted to the Named Executive Officers during 2011.
+The following table sets forth certain information with respect to stock awards granted to the Named Executive Officers during 2012.

-Grants of Plan-Based Awards for 2011
+Grants of Plan-Based Awards for 2012